-We threw out at least 2 finished songs and a couple of ‘in progress’ ones into trash, because we didn’t feel they either fit the concept or that they were in the right style.
+We threw out at least 2 finished songs and a couple of ‘in progress’ ones into trash.
+We didn’t feel they either fit the concept or that they were in the right style.

 Our first drummer and good friend Debason got caught up in a lot of business and personal obligations and his really busy schedule prevented him from participating in the recording of ‚Sveta Stoka‘, so that postponed the recording for at least 6 months.

-Stanislav recorded the drums for this album as a session player, so we’re currently in search for a full-time drummer for the band.
+Stanislav recorded the drums for this album as a session player.
+We’re currently in search for a full-time drummer for the band.